 Among the financial goals to prioritize before paying off student debt, ridding yourself of high-interest debt is at the top of the list.

 With the federal student loan interest freeze in effect, you might also be seeking a break on your credit card or auto loan payments (particularly if the interest rates are in double digits).
 Short of that relief, it’s probably smart to prioritize paying off your higher-interest debt first, as called for by the debt avalanche method of debt management.

 You might feel like you’ll miss out on potential savings by not contributing to your federal loan balances.
 But look on the bright side: As part of the March 27 economic rescue measures, your suspended payments will count as on-time and in-full payments, as reported by your loan servicer to the consumer credit agencies.
 Your credit score won’t be harmed — and, in fact, could be helped — by the federal student loan interest freeze.

 Just be aware that you’ll have to re-enroll in autopay with your servicer once the federal student loan payment suspension ends.

 Suspended payments still count toward achieving federal loan forgiveness, such as Public Service Loan Forgiveness (PSLF).
 If you’re progressing toward such relief, you’re likely already enrolled in an income-driven repayment program to keep your monthly payment low — and your ultimate forgiveness amount high.

 Say you’re among the 1.1 million-plus borrowers currently pursuing PSLF, according to our student debt data.
-You could add as many as six or seven “payments” (March through September 2020, depending on your payment due date) to your existing tally of the 120 straight timely payments to qualify for forgiveness.
+You could add a good number of “payments” to your existing tally of the 120 straight timely payments to qualify for forgiveness.

 One piece of fine print to sort through: You’d still have to fulfill other requirements of PSLF, such as working full-time for an eligible employer.